 Comprehensive Financing Result.
-The term "comprehensive financing result" refers to the combined financial effects of net interest expenses, net financial foreign exchange gains or losses, and net gains or losses on the monetary position of hyperinflationary countries where we operate.
+The term "comprehensive financing result" refers to the combined financial effects of net interest expenses, net financial foreign exchange gains or losses, net gains or losses on the monetary position of hyperinflationary countries where we operate and market value gain (loss) on financial instruments.
 Net financial foreign exchange gains or losses represent the impact of changes in foreign exchange rates on financial assets or liabilities denominated in currencies other than local currencies, and certain gains or losses resulting from derivative financial instruments.
 A financial foreign exchange loss arises if a liability is denominated in a foreign currency that appreciates relative to the local currency between the date the liability is incurred and the date it is repaid, as the appreciation of the foreign currency results in an increase in the amount of local currency, which must be exchanged to repay the specified amount of the foreign currency liability.

-Comprehensive financing result in 2019 recorded an expense of Ps.6,071 million as compared to an expense of Ps.6,943 million in 2018.
-This 12.6% decrease was mainly driven by a reduction in our interest expense, net, due to a reduction of debt during the year, and a reduction in other financial expenses.
+Comprehensive financing result in 2021 recorded an expense of Ps.4,219 million as compared to an expense of Ps.6,679 million in 2020.
+This 36.8% decrease was mainly driven by a one-time interest expense related to the repurchase and redemption in full of our 3.875% senior notes due 2023, recorded during 2020.
+In addition, in 2021 we recorded an increase in our foreign exchange gain, a gain in monetary position for Argentina and a gain in the market value of financial instruments.